samarthgaggar/SamarthGaggar/README.md

 ## About Me

 I'm a sophomore at Dublin High school, interested in AI and ML Development.
-I enjoy working with different people and creating something meaningful
+I enjoy working with different people, developing solutions to problems, and thinking outside the box!

 Some activities I enjoy are coding, Taekwondo, Speech and Debate, Robotics, and more!